Bad Girls series 5: Storylines

-Sylvia Hollamby's (Helen Fraser) husband Bobby commits suicide leaving her in financial debt.
-New prisoners The "Costa Cons", Bev Tull (Amanda Barrie) and Phyl Oswyn (Stephanie Beacham) arrive and after convincing Denny they can contact Shaz' spirit, Hollamby falls for it and gets them to contact her late husband.
-Babs Hunt (Isabelle Amyes) marries the former prison chaplain, Henry Mills – bad news for Sylvia, who had set her sights on Henry after she was widowed when her husband Bobby committed suicide.
+Sylvia Hollamby's (Helen Fraser) husband, Bobby, commits suicide, leaving her in debt.
+New prisoners the "Costa Cons", Bev Tull (Amanda Barrie) and Phyl Oswyn (Stephanie Beacham), arrive and after convincing Denny they can contact Shaz's spirit, Hollamby falls for it and gets them to contact her late husband.
+Babs Hunt (Isabelle Amyes) marries the former prison chaplain, Henry Mills – bad news for Sylvia, who had set her sights on Henry after she was widowed.

 The ongoing feud between Fenner and Wing Governor Karen Betts (Claire King) reaches its climax as Fenner ruthlessly frames Karen for a hit-and-run accident in which a man dies.
 Neil Grayling divorces Di, and comes out as gay, also giving Di the job of wing governor, as long as she carries his baby, which she has actually aborted.
 Di and Fenner grow close.

 Julie Saunders is diagnosed with breast cancer and takes the decision to take her chances without chemotherapy treatment.
 This causes a rift between the two Julies and their new friend Julie O'Kane (Victoria Bush) who decides to change her name again, this time to Tina O'Kane.

 New prison officer Selena Geeson (Charlotte Lucas) and new inmate Kris Yates (Jennifer Ness) are in a relationship.
 Kris is taking the rap for killing her abusive father in order to spare her younger sister, the real culprit.
 Fenner's nefarious ways continue when he kills Yvonne as she tries to escape Larkhall, by ensuring that she will be trapped in the "hanging cell", a small room beneath the main prison that is blocked off from the outside world.

-The final episode sees the last appearances for Denny, Yvonne, Barbara and Buki.
+The final episode sees the last appearances of Denny, Yvonne, Barbara, Buki and Henry Mills.